clementvidon/Makefile_tutor/README.md

 - **`MAKE`** is a **predefined variable** whose value corresponds to the make executable being run, for this reason we choose to increment its options.
-  When a makefile is executed from another makefile, the called's `MAKE` variable inherit from the caller's `MAKE` value.
+  When a Makefile is executed from another Makefile, the called's `MAKE` variable inherit from the caller's `MAKE` value.
 We pass it the `--no-print-directory` flag for a cleaner output, try to remove it and run `make` to see the difference.